 That horrid night, Palmer was desperate to get a photo of me in bed with him and another woman, most likely to be used to help his image and to defame me because I knew too much about him.
 I cried, got away, and no photo was taken.
 When you love someone, it’s a shock to be mistreated so badly in one moment.

 “Someone who knows.”
 I believe Gilmour was told about what happened, by our mutual friend Chris Adamson who worked for both Emerson Lake & Palmer and Pink Floyd.
-I stopped going to see Pink Floyd and Chris after what Palmer did to me.
+I stopped going to see Pink Floyd and Chris in 74.
 Chris might have wanted to know where I was.
 Maybe he saw me in the ELP Manticore film and realized I was being used as a beard by Palmer.

 Greg Lake and Pete Sinfield wrote the Emerson Lake & Palmer song “Closer to Believing” in ‘77.
 The song is about a relationship that ends badly, and the woman’s world falls apart, but the guy supposedly still loves her and desperately wants her back.
 And it mentions a moment that changed everything between them.

 “Though your world is torn apart.
 For a moment changes all things”.
-They got that part right.
+That part is true.

 It should be really obvious now why Gilmour can’t say anything on my behalf before I get the story out.
 Palmer and his musician friends are the “Dogs of War”; they won’t negotiate or capitulate.
 They wanted me gone and my knowledge of them dead so that their fame and lies would live on because “discovery is to be disowned.”
 They unleashed love songs to find me like dogs of war are unleashed to kill.